Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What is the major highlight of the Manhattan Prep GMAT courses?

 Manhattan Prep’s greatest strength is its series of video lessons, which are usually pre-recorded lectures from live classes.
 If you are a visual learner, the courses from Manhattan Prep will be a good fit for your learning style.
-The prep books are also rock solid though.
+The prep books are also rock solid too.

 Is the Manhattan Prep GMAT course good?